Guide

 −1.05

-Sorted strongest → weakest · yfinance RT ~5min delay · fallback: ECB daily
+Sorted strongest → weakest · Live · delayed fallback (~5 min) · ECB daily

-Strength is computed using the industry-standard 28-pair method: all combinations of the 8 G8 currencies (8×7÷2 = 28 pairs).
-Each currency appears in exactly 7 pairs, so every score carries equal statistical weight — no currency is over- or under-represented.
-When intraday data is available (yfinance RT cache, ~5 min delay), each currency's score is the average of its signed % contribution across the 7 pairs it appears in.
-For example, JPY's score averages its move in USD/JPY, EUR/JPY, GBP/JPY, AUD/JPY, NZD/JPY, CAD/JPY and CHF/JPY — giving a true basket reading rather than a single-pair proxy.
+Strength is computed across 32 live pairs: the classic 28-pair combination of the 8 G8 majors (8×7÷2 = 28, each currency appearing in exactly 7 pairs) plus 4 added Scandinavian pairs (USD/NOK, USD/SEK, EUR/NOK, EUR/SEK) to bring NOK and SEK into the same heatmap.
+When market is open, each currency's score updates in real time; during off-hours delayed data (~5 min) provides the baseline.
+For example, JPY's score averages its move in USD/JPY, EUR/JPY, GBP/JPY, AUD/JPY, NZD/JPY, CAD/JPY and CHF/JPY — a true 7-pair basket reading.
+NOK and SEK, having no direct cross-pairs against GBP, AUD, CAD, CHF, or NZD, average only their 2 available pairs each (vs. USD and vs. EUR) — a valid but thinner read than the 8 majors.
 ECB daily rates serve as a silent fallback only when RT data is unavailable.
 Cells are color-coded by intensity: dark green (strong), light green (mild), flat (near zero), light red (mild weakness), dark red (weak).

 How to read it: Currencies on the left are outperforming; currencies on the right are underperforming.
 A large gap in scores between adjacent cells signals a decisive move.
 Compare the far left and far right to identify the highest-conviction long/short pair of the session.